Top 9 Writing Mistakes That Can Raise a Red Flag With Peer ReviewersNeeraja Sankaran, Ph.D. | March 13, 2017

 Although I am not qualified to judge the scientific merits of any field but my own, I can offer insights into some of the issues about writing that ring alarm bells when I perform peer review of a paper, book, or thesis.

 In the courtroom, where your words are your defense, the references you cite are your alibis and expert witnesses, bearing testimony to the veracity of your claims and buttressing the evidence you offer in support of your study.
 As a peer reviewer, the bibliography is one of the first things I look over (after the abstract) to help me set the paper in context.
 Here are some examples of bad citation practices that are likely to make a reviewer want to reject a paper:

-1. A sparse bibliography
+1. A sparse bibliography or literature review

 2. An insufficient number of primary sources